NVIDIA-Omniverse/iot-samples/README.md

     ...
     ```
-- Open a Bash prompt in WSL and navigate to the source repo and launch Visual Studio Code (example: `~/github/iot-samples/`).
-Make sure you're launching the Visual Studio Code from WSL and *not* editing the DockerFile from within Windows
+- Open a Bash prompt in **WSL** and navigate to the source repo and launch Visual Studio Code (example: `~/github/iot-samples/`).
+Make sure you're launching the Visual Studio Code from **WSL environment** and *not* editing the DockerFile from within Windows
     ```bash
     code .
     ```